Helmholtz PhD Program

 These are courses in general professional skills such as written and oral communication, statistics, methods, project management, teaching, clinical training, certificate training, NWO talent classes, et cetera.
 A selection of such courses can be found on the website of the Graduate school of Social and Behavioural Sciences.

 - Conferences and Summer schools (max.
 4 EC)

 In concurrence with the supervisor, each PhD student is supposed to participate actively in one or more international conferences in a relevant field of science, or participate in summer schools.
 One conference yields 1 EC, provided own work is presented.

 Any course at graduate level or individual training during lab visits / internships can be included in the curriculum provided that it is deemed suitable by the student and supervisor and approved by the PhD program coordinator.

 At the time the thesis is sent to the thesis committee, a list with completed courses is send to the Program Coordinator, who determines whether the training program has been successfully completed.
 A successfully completed training program will be rewarded with the certificate of the Helmholtz school, or Graduate School Program, to be issued together with the doctor’s degree.

 The different categories of the curriculum will be rewarded with European Credit Transfer System (ECTS) marks.
 One ECTS is equivalent with 28 hours of study.
 The program coordinator establishes the number of ECTS for each individual course.

 - The obligatory curriculum yields 6 ECTS.

-- The number of ECTS for courses that are given outside the Helmholtz School will be established by the Educational Committee.
+- The number of ECTS for courses that are given outside the Helmholtz School will be established by the program coordinator.
 To ensure a minimal amount of diversity there is a maximum amount of 7.5 ECTS per course.